Beyond Frankenstein : 7 Contemporary Monster Books Written by Women

 Recent Comments

-- Donald Davis on I’m Not Superstitious: Lisa Mannetti’s “Houdini: The Egyptian Paradigm” 1 min ago

-- Jim smethurst on The Claw of the Conciliator, Part 2: Unholy Communions 1 min ago
+- JanaJansen on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 52 mins ago

+- tjareth on Star Trek The Original Series Rewatch: “The Cloud Minders” 52 mins ago

-- hihosilver28 on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 1 min ago
+- Almuric on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 55 mins ago

-- birgit on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 3 mins ago

-- Masha on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 8 mins ago
+- ChristopherLBennett on We Are Very Into the Idea of Michael Keaton Returning as Batman for a Batman Beyond Movie 1 hour ago